vegetarian mexican food

 Pre-Cooking Prep

-- Roast 4 large poblano peppers directly over flame or under broiler until skin blisters
+1. Roast four large poblano peppers directly on the flame or under a broiler until the skin is blistered.

 Cooking Method

-- For traditional version: dip in egg batter and fry until golden
+4. Traditional version: Dip in egg batter, then fry until golden

 Doneness Check